Ecoflation: Business opportunities

 Drivers of ecoflation can be business opportunities.
 As stated by the consulting firm Kearney in their report "The Cost of Ecoflation" : "Leaders in this new landscape will be companies that make environmental sustainability one of their core business principles."
 In order for business to remain competitive and to emerge as leaders, sustainability is an important factor.

-As pointed at the 2020 Davos economic forum, the five greatest global risks to the economy today are all related to the environment, starting with climate change.
+As pointed at the 2020 World Economic Forum Global Risks Report, the five greatest global risks to the economy today are all related to the environment, starting with climate change.
 Companies will have no choice but to adapt to this reality.
 Furthermore, the Environmental, Social, and Corporate Governance (ESG) Score rating system has been utilized to address the price impact and other assorted environmental hazard that companies pose in the confines of ecoflation.
 Investment firms often utilize these metrics to create more diverse portfolios and select more sustainable investments.
 As stated by Paulina Linkos, former Risk Manager at Fannie Mae, “A favorable ESG score could compel investors to invest in a company, either because investors see the company's values as aligned with their own or because investors view the company as sufficiently shielded from future risks associated with issues such as pollution or poor corporate governance.”
 As such, there is an incentive to companies that attempt to improve their score, thereby improving the general corporate landscape in environmental factors and cost drivers.